Herznach: Geography

 Herznach has an area, As of 2009, of 6.28 km2.
 Of this area, 3.97 km2 or 63.2% is used for agricultural purposes, while 1.54 km2 or 24.5% is forested.
 Of the rest of the land, 0.72 km2 or 11.5% is settled (buildings or roads), and 0.02 km2 or 0.3% is either rivers or lakes.

-Of the built up area, housing and buildings made up 8.1% and transportation infrastructure made up 2.9%.
-22.5% of the total land area is heavily forested and 2.1% is covered with orchards or small clusters of trees.
+Of the built-up area, housing and buildings comprise 8.1% and transportation infrastructure comprises 2.9%.
+22.5% of the total land area is heavily forested, and 2.1% is covered with orchards or small clusters of trees.
 Of the agricultural land, 39.8% is used for growing crops and 17.4% is pastures, while 6.1% is used for orchards or vine crops.
 All the water in the municipality is in rivers and streams.

 The municipality is located in the Laufenburg district in the upper Fricktal (Frick river valley).
 It lies on the old road over the Staffelegg to Aarau.
 It consists of the linear village of Herznach and, until 1852, the hamlet of Oberzeihen (now part of Zeihen).

 Coat of arms

 The blazon of the municipal coat of arms is Gules a Pitcher Vert lip dexter and handled Or.
-The pitcher on the coat of arms is an attribute of Saint Verena to whom the chapel of Herznach is devoted.
+The pitcher on the coat of arms is an attribute of Saint Verena, to whom the chapel of Herznach is devoted.